Aggro/Tempo Rogue Deck List Guide - Scholomance Academy August 2020

 Another very strong opening play you can choose to go for is to invest into a powerful Edwin VanCleef.
 By using The Coin and cheap spells like Backstab, it is possible to get a VanCleef anywhere from a 6/6 all the way to a 10/10 on Turn 2.
 This is best attempted against other Aggro decks that have no form of hard removal or Silence effects.
 Attempting a play like this will usually result in a loss against opponents that can remove the threat, but it will otherwise win the game on the spot.

 Once you have established a board presence in the early mid-game, you should begin directing all of your damage toward your opponent.
-Hooked Scimitar and Waggle Pick alone are able to deal 8 damage to your opponent and will help you begin to close out the game quickly.
+Hooked Scimitar alone is able to deal 8 damage to your opponent and will help you begin to close out the game quickly.
 While following this game plan, should you feel the need to remove an immediate threat on the board, such as Frothing Berserker, you should always prioritise using your weapon as removal over one of your minions unless your Health is at risk.

 The minion damage from the deck in the early and mid game will often cause significant damage to your opponent.
-This can be paired with numerous burst damage sources, such as Leeroy Jenkins, Southsea Deckhand, Deadly Poison, and Eviscerate to close out games swiftly around Turn 6 or 7.
+This can be paired with numerous burst damage sources, such as Southsea Deckhand, Deadly Poison, and Eviscerate to close out games swiftly around Turn 6 or 7.

 Aggro/Tempo Rogue Card Swaps